Adrián Annus

-Adrián Annus (born 28 June 1973 in Szeged) is a Hungarian hammer thrower, who was stripped of his gold medal at the 2004 Summer Olympic Games in Athens for a doping violation in a highly publicized scandal.
+Adrián Zsolt Annus (born 28 June 1973 in Szeged) is a Hungarian hammer thrower, who was stripped of his gold medal at the 2004 Summer Olympic Games in Athens for a doping violation in a highly publicized scandal.
 The disqualification received heightened attention, as it came on the heels of several drug scandals at the Athens Games and came as Annus' teammate, discus thrower Róbert Fazekas was also stripped of his Olympic title for a doping violation.
 The incident also received attention, as Annus refused for several months to return his gold medal, relenting only after the International Olympic Committee put pressure on the Hungarian Olympic Committee and threatened sanctions.

 Career

 Annus grew up in Gyula and moved to Szombathely in 1989.
 His first coach was Géza Annus, but joined Haladás VSE, the Szombathely sports club after his move.
 At Haladás Gyula Simon coached him, before Pál Németh took over.
 His first significant result came in 1992, when he finished eleventh in the discus throw at the World Junior Championship in Seoul.

 In 1998, Adrián Annus finished eighth in the hammer at the European Championships in Budapest.
 This strong showing made Annus a potential contender for a medal at the 2000 Summer Olympic Games, but he was initially left out of the team due to stiff competition for a spot on the team.
 He eventually received a spot on the team due to an injury, but was not in top form to be a real contender and finished seventeenth.

 Following the 2000 Olympics, Annus broke with his coach, Pál Németh, and joined József Vida.

 2002 and 2003 were among his best years.
 In 2002 he won the European Championship and in 2003 he took silver at the World Championship.
 He also won the 2003 World Athletic Final.
 This achievement earned him the title 2003 Hungarian Sportsman of the Year.